iTwin/imodels-api-management-workflow-sample-app/README.md

 ---
 ## Prerequisites
 In order to run this application user has to have a SPA client with ```imodels:read``` and ```imodels:modify``` scopes and a project that has iModels.
-Instructions on how to create a SPA client can be found in [this tutorial](https://developer.bentley.com/tutorials/web-application-quick-start#2-register-an-application).
+Instructions on how to create a SPA client can be found in [this tutorial](https://developer.bentley.com/tutorials/web-application-quick-start#3-register-an-application) under section "Register an Application".

 ## Run the code